A student sits in the college square and looks through their cell phone.

 Thankfully, when it comes to credit cards, we can offer some help in your decision-making process.
 College should be filled with all sorts of new opportunities, but credit card debt shouldn’t be one of them.

-We’ve prepared some guidance on the seven common credit card mistakes college students should avoid.
-Understanding how credit cards work and starting good credit habits early can set you up for a future of financial success.
+Understanding how credit cards work and starting good credit habits can set you up for a future of financial success.

 Did you know you have a spending lifestyle?
 You might find most of your spending goes into certain purchase buckets like groceries, gas, or eating out.
 Finding the best credit card that will reward you with perks, points, or cash back on these kinds of purchase categories can help you save money overall.
 It’s like free money for spending on things you already do.

-One of the biggest ways a college student can get into trouble with a credit card is by missing a payment.
+One of the biggest ways a college student can get into trouble with a credit card is with a missed payment.
 A missed or late payment could result in late fees, higher interest rates, and a lower credit score.
-A low credit score and a poor credit report can affect securing other credit in the future, like a mortgage or an auto loan.
+Negative items on your credit report can make it harder to get credit in the future.
+You’ll need good credit to rent an apartment or get favorable terms on an auto loan.

 Is it better to pay off your credit card each month or keep a balance?
-By paying your balance in full every month, you could avoid interest charges or losing your grace period, according to the Consumer Financial Protection Bureau.
+When you pay your balance in full every month, you could avoid interest charges or the loss of your grace period.
 A grace period is typically from the day a charge posts to the payment due date on your following credit card statement.

 The impulse to spend more than you have can be hard to resist as a college student, but it’s the best for your financial health.
 There are several important reasons college students and recent graduates should avoid excess credit card usage.

-First, by relying heavily on credit cards you might create debt that’s challenging to overcome.
+First, by relying heavily on credit cards you might create debt that’s hard to overcome.
 When you graduate, that debt will mean starting a new career with income already earmarked for paying bills.
-Developing responsible financial habits early on is crucial for long-term financial stability.
+Developing responsible financial habits early on is important for long-term financial stability.

-Second, excessive credit card usage can impact your credit score.
-Your credit utilization makes up 30% of your credit score.
-A poor credit score can make it difficult to secure loans or favorable interest rates in the future, hindering important financial milestones such as buying a car or a home.
-By using credit cards responsibly, college students can maintain a good credit score and establish themselves as reliable borrowers, setting a strong foundation for their financial future.
+Second, using too much of your available credit can impact your credit score.
+Your credit utilization makes up about 30% of your credit score.
+A low credit score can make it difficult to secure loans or favorable interest rates in the future.
+This could make important financial goals such as buying a car or a home much harder to achieve.
+When credit cards are used responsibly, a college student can maintain a good credit score and establish themselves as reliable borrowers.

-According to data compiled by Experian®, the average credit card debt for Americans was an estimated $6,501 through the end of the third quarter of 2023.
+The average credit card debt for Americans was an estimated $6,329 through the second quarter of 2024.
 This number has been on the rise for the last year.
 Creating a spending plan may help you avoid this financial pitfall.

 Did you know?